malcolmkohhs/Coint/README.md

 We hope our project will create a positive impact and improve the lives of others around us!

 ### Instructions on downloading the folder from Github
-1. On the page you are on right now, click the green button "Code"
+1. On the page you are on right now, click the green button "Code" at the top of the page
 2. Upon clicking, choose the option "Download ZIP"
 3. The folder and files here would be zipped and downloaded into your computer
-4. Open (Unzip) the folder named "coint-master.zip"
+4. Open (Unzip) the folder named "coint-master.zip" in your Finder

 ### Instructions on running the code
-1. Open the terminal app
+1. Open the Terminal app
 2. Enter this three commands
 ```
 pip3 install opencv-python